Guatemala–Mexico border: History

 In 1881, problems arose for Guatemala when President Justo Rufino Barrios claimed lands in Soconusco and Chiapas.
 The initial position of the Government of Mexico was not to accept discussion about their rights in that region.
 However, from 1882 began talks to resolve the problem between Matías Romero and Justo Rufino at The Winch at Hacienda de Barrios (Soconusco), where both had possessions.
-They decided to go to arbitration in the U.S (United States).
+They decided to go to arbitration in the United States.

 The preliminary agreement was signed in New York City on 12 August 1882, and it stated that:

 "The Republic of Guatemala dispenses with the argument that has held about his rights to the territory of Chiapas and Soconusco department."

 The position of Mexico is well seated in their rights of those territories.
 The final boundary treaty was signed in Mexico City on September 27 of 1882.
 The first article provides that: "The Republic of Guatemala forever renounce rights that judges have on the territory of the State of Chiapas and Soconusco your district, and therefore considers the territory as part of the United Mexican States."
 As for the delineation of the border itself, Mexico and Guatemala agreed to use straight lines between key points known and accepted by both countries.
-The measurement and demarcation work was completed in 1902.
+The measurement and demarcation work was completed in 1899.
 Soconusco in Guatemala advanced to the Suchiate river and Mexico received the county of Motozintla.

+Definition

+Article 3 of the treaty of September 27, 1882, defines the Guatemala-Mexico border as follows: